ttscoff/bunch/bunch-files/spotlight-searches.md

 title: Spotlight Searches
 parent: Bunch Files
 ---
+# Using Spotlight Queries
+{:.no_toc}

+* Table of Contents
+{:toc}

-In the dashed lines the follow an app, you usually list files you want to open in that app.
+In the dashed lines that follow an app, you usually list files you want to open in that app.
 But you can also run some searches and open the results instead.

 ## Tag Search {#tagsearch}